volab/IoT_EPS/_1_userDoc/source/softDev.rst

     Pb: in the write procedure, if power is shut down just after first json write, the master file is good but the file has a different hash value of copy1 and copy2

-    Pb2: if power is shut down just after the write of copy 1, 3 hash values are different but master is good !
+    Pb2: if power is shut down just after the write of copy 1, 3 hash values are differents but master is good !

     To solve this possible bug we decide to had a special field in the json file to check the readability of the data in the file.

-    At startup we concider that all values
+As we can't compute hash directly on the file but only with data in RAM, the file store strategy presented here is not feasable.

+So finaly we made 3 stores, check the 3 hash values if there are not same we retry 3 times.
+After 3 tries, we rise a fatal error.

 ----------------------------------------------------------------------------------------------------